Nevue Fine Art Marketing

 5. Greater Exposure

 When you sell your artwork online, you will have the opportunity to reach a global audience.
 This is much more difficult when selling through galleries, as most galleries only sell to local customers.
-By selling limited edition prints online, you can reach people from all over the world who may be interested in your artwork.
+By selling limited edition prints online, you can reach people worldwide who may be interested in your artwork.

 6. Easy-to-Use Technology

 The technology needed to print giclee prints at home is now more affordable and more accessible to use than ever before.
-In the past, only professional printers had access to this type of technology.
+Previously, only professional printers had access to this type of technology.
 Now, anyone with a computer, an internet connection, and a fine art printer can print high-quality giclee prints at home.

 The Supplies You Need To Create Giclee Prints